 Section 6 of this bill provides that in a child custody proceeding in which a parent is alleged to have committed domestic violence or child abuse, expert evidence relating to the alleged domestic violence or child abuse may only be admitted by a professional who possesses certain expertise and clinical experience.
 Section 6 also: (1) requires the court in any such proceeding to consider evidence of past domestic violence or child abuse under certain circumstances; and (2) prohibits the court in any such proceeding from issuing an order to remediate the resistance of a child to have contact with a parent alleged to have committed domestic violence or child abuse under certain circumstances.

 Existing law requires each judge of the family court to attend a course designed for the training of new judges within 12 months after taking office.
-(NRS 3.028) Section 7 of this bill requires each judge who presides over a child custody proceeding and certain other persons who have regular and routine contact with persons involved in child custody proceedings to complete certain training relating to domestic violence and child abuse.
-Under section 7, any such training must comply with certain provisions of federal law.
+(NRS 3.028) Section 7 of this bill requires the Administrative Office of the Courts to: (1) include ongoing training regarding domestic violence, child abuse and best practices in family court in the regular education provided by the Office to judges; and (2) to the extent of available funding, offer such training to certain other persons.
+Under section 7, this training must comply with certain provisions of federal law.

 Sections 3 and 4 of this bill define certain terms for the purposes of sections 2-7 of this bill.